ossc-db/pg_plan_advsr/README.md

 - pg_plan_advsr.enabled

 	"ON": Enable pg_plan_advsr.
-	It allows creating various hints for fixing estimation row errors and also for reproducing a plan.
+	It allows creating various hints for fixing row estimation errors and also for reproducing a plan.
 	It also stores them to the plan_history table.
-If you want to use "auto plan tuning using feedback loop", you have to execute below function pg_plan_advsr_enable_feedback().
+If you want to use "auto plan tuning using feedback loop", you have to execute below function "pg_plan_advsr_enable_feedback().
 	Default setting is "ON".

+- pg_plan_advsr.quieted

+	"ON": Enable quiet mode.
+	It allows to disable emmiting the following messages when your EXPLAIN ANALYZE commmand finished.

+	    pgsp_queryid
+	    pgsp_planid
+	    Execution time
+	    Hints for current plan
+	    Rows hint (feedback info)
+	    and so on

+	Default setting is "OFF".

 - pg_plan_advsr_enable_feedback()